Three ways companies handle bank payments and why they don’t work

 Use a payment service provider (PSP)

-Even so, PSPs have several drawbacks.
-Many have limited geographical reach, and they are costly due to bearing credit risk.
-Companies can lose control over onboarding as PSPs conduct ‘Know Your Customer’ checks.
+Even so, PSPs come with several drawbacks.
+Many have limited geographical reach and are costly due to the bearing of credit risk.
+Companies can also lose control over their own onboarding and payment flows as PSPs conduct KYC checks and own more of the customer experience.
 Lastly, businesses will have to weather slower receivables turnover due to rolling reserves and delayed settlement from PSPs.

-However, building bespoke integrations is time-consuming, requires significant engineering resources, and demands deep knowledge of banking and payments.
-Features such as approval chains, audit trails, role-based access, counterparty management, and webhooks for real-time notifications all need to be baked in from the start.
-For most businesses, the opportunity cost of building internal bank payments infrastructure is just too high – it eats up capital, time, and deviates focus away from the core product.
+Building bespoke integrations is time-consuming, requires significant engineering resources, and demands deep knowledge of banking and payments.
+Features such as approval workflows, audit logs, role-based access rights, counterparty management, and webhooks for real-time notifications all need to be baked in from the start.
+For most businesses, the opportunity cost of building this infrastructure internally is just too high – it eats up capital, time, and diverts focus away from the core business.

 Enter Atlar

-When you plug into Atlar’s API, your company can automatically initiate credit transfers and direct debits, reconcile incoming payments, monitor balances across bank accounts, and track the status of payments live via webhooks.
+By connecting to the Atlar API you can automatically initiate credit transfers and direct debits, reconcile incoming payments, monitor balances across bank accounts, and track the status of payments live via webhooks.
+Meanwhile, the Atlar Dashboard lets finance teams easily track cash balances, monitor cash flow, configure users and roles, set up approval workflows, and manage counterparties.

 Atlar provides an off-the-shelf solution that automates bank payments at scale and lets you focus on the core business activities that really matter.